ckirbs/ElevatorControlSystem/README.txt

 		FloorSystem - A class that schedules the events from the text file to be sent as packetsto the scheduler

 			and receives packets from the scheulder to open/close doors and turn on lights

+		ElevatorForFloor - A class to control each elevator's lights and floor doors

 	resources